19 Jan Make Variable Artwork for Magazines and Newsletters with Adobe InDesign

 You might like to email interactive PDF brochures with your podiatry-related articles alongside recommendations for services and products that are targeted to each user group.

-An example of this in action is Your Health is a General Practice newsletter that is distributed to around 200 medical centres throughout Australia.
-It is a four-page A3 fold to A4 newsletter digitally printed in bespoke print-runs of between 50 and 500 copies per clinic.
-(Disclaimer: I am a co-worker on this product.)
+Here is another example.
+Your Health is a General Practice patient newsletter that is distributed to around 200 medical centres throughout Australia.
+It is a four-page A3 fold to A4 newsletter digitally printed in bespoke print runs of between 50 and 500 copies per clinic.
+(Disclaimer: I have been a co-worker on this product.)
+This craftsmanship is the genius of Dr Julian Hooper, founder of Fluidic, the medical and scientific marketing agency.

-The great thing about Your Health is that each medical centre gets quality medical articles as well as much of the front and back covers to customise.
-These are used to include not only branding elements, but practice information that allows them to comply with RACGP accreditation criteria.
+The great thing about Your Health is that each medical centre gets quality medical articles as well as sections to customise.
+These are used to include not only branding elements but practice information that allows them to comply with RACGP accreditation criteria.
 Addresses and contact information, opening hours, consultation prices, medical services, points of difference, after-hours emergencies, and available doctors are generally included.

 How to create the variable artwork?
 Layers

-For a regular piece of marketing communication, you would likely have logos and page numbers and background items set up in the InDesign master pages.
+For a regular piece of marketing communication, you would likely have logos and page numbers, and background items set up in the Adobe InDesign master pages.

 For every variation, create a new Layer in InDesign and name it accordingly e.g. Kids, Pregnancy, Athletes, Seniors.
 Use the eyeball to turn the layer off and on.
 This way you will see the Base layer of the document and whatever is visible (with the eyeball) showing an individual layer.